LivePersonInc/developer-center/pages/documents/account-configuration/special-occasions/methods/update.md

           "timeZone": "Europe/Zurich"
         },
         "recurrence": [

         ]
       }
     ]
   }
 ]
 ```

+**Entity structure**

+For details on the entity structure, please see the appendix [link](https://lpgithub.dev.lprnd.net/product-marketing/developers-community/blob/workdays-documentation/pages/documents/account-configuration/special-occasions/appendix.md)

+**'isDefault' entity state**

+The `isDefault` field determines whether a special occasions object is the default for the entire account.
+Only one object can be set as the default for each account. **Note**: if you see more than one special occasions object as default, LivePerson validation will set it to false on the server side.

 **Path Parameters**

  |Parameter  |Description |  Type / Value |